Jhana & Awakening

-Depending on how many people register, 1:1 practice interviews will be daily or every other day.
+Depending on how many people register and attend, 1:1 practice interviews will be available daily or every other day.

 10:00: Instruction - Q&A